josiahbailey/APM_RPG/README.md

    https://raw.githubusercontent.com/josiahbailey/APM_RPG/main/apm-rpg.user.js
    ```
 3. Tampermonkey shows an install prompt.
 Click **Install**.
 4. Open an EAM / APM / PTP tab.
-The RPG panel appears at the top-left.
+The RPG panel appears at the bottom-right.

 Updates are automatic: Tampermonkey polls the raw URL on its own schedule, and the script itself does a rate-limited check every 5 minutes.
 When a newer version exists, a small pulsing **UPDATE →** button appears next to the panel; clicking it opens the raw URL so Tampermonkey can install the diff.
 The button also hides when the panel is collapsed.